 The Deluxe rooms are designed with wonderful wood paneling.
 The two windows maximize the presence of air, light and space, at an angle in a way that take full advantage of the view of the distant mountains and old city.

 Most of the suites have two bedrooms and overlook a kidney-shaped pool located on the 2nd floor.
 The pool area has a breezy atmosphere.
 It, however, lacks shade which is expected for a high rise of this level.

-A friendly, quiet and trendy location, this hotel is among a chain of Chang Mai’s famous boutique hotels.
+A friendly, quiet and trendy location, the De Chai The Deco hotel is among a chain of Chang Mai’s famous boutique hotels.

 The interior is comfortable while the outside resembles office blocks.
 There are only 50 rooms, but they all come with excellent facilities.